Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Scripting/Script_Types/index.md

 ___Choose the Right Type of Script Execution___

-- Use Run scripts for manual or scheduled operations
+- Use Run scripts for manual operations
 - Use Receive scripts for CAN message processing
-- Use service scripts for critical, long-running operations
+- Use Service scripts for critical, long-running operations
+- Use TimeInterval scripts for periodic tasks with simple intervals
+- Use CronSchedule scripts for complex scheduling requirements

 ___Be Efficient with Resource Management___